-The outputs of the ADAU1361 can be configured as a variety of differential or single-ended outputs.
+The outputs of the ADAU1961 can be configured as a variety of differential or single-ended outputs.
 All analog output pins are capable of driving headphone or earpiece speakers.
 There are selectable output paths for stereo signals or a downmixed mono output.
-The line outputs can drive a load of at least $10\ k\Omega$ or can be put into HP mode to drive headphones or earpiece speakers.
+The line outputs can drive a load of at least $10~\mathrm{k}\Omega$ or can be put into HP mode to drive headphones or earpiece speakers.
 The analog output pins are biased at AVDD/2.

-With a 0 dBFS digital input and AVDD = 1.8 V, the full-scale output level is 500 mV rms; when AVDD = 3.3 V, the full-scale output level is 920 mV rms.
+With a 0 dBFS digital input and AVDD = 3.3 V, the full-scale output level is 920 mV rms.